eadf/boostvoronoi.rs/README.md

 - [x] Example GUI with more features. fltk?
 - [x] Fix the beach-line bug found with main.rs example

-All credit goes to the original author (Andrii Sydorchuk), except the porting mistakes.
+All credit goes to the original author ([Andrii Sydorchuk](https://github.com/asydorchuk)) and the [boost contributors](https://github.com/boostorg/polygon), except the porting mistakes.
 They are all mine.